 Before setting up his own production company, Lennon worked for almost a decade in the Close-up Division of ABC News, with assignments in the Soviet Union, South America and the Middle East.
 He is a magna cum laude graduate of Yale University.

-Despite a lifetime of earnest achievement, Thomas Lennon is still occasionally confused with the comic actor and writer with the same name – famous for his spandex hot pants – and once had to send back a large royalty check.
+Despite a lifetime of earnest achievement, Thomas Lennon is still occasionally confused with the comic actor and writer with the same name – famous for his spandex hot pants – and twice had to send back large royalty checks.